 No, it is not possible to access DOM in Node.

 REPL stands for Read Eval Print Loop.
-It specifies a computer environment like a window console or Unix/Linux shell where you can enter a command and the computer respond with an output.
+It specifies a computer environment like a window console or Unix/Linux shell where you can enter a command, and the computer responds with an output.